 Writing Is My Drink: A Writer’s Story of Finding Her Voice (And a Guide to How You Can Too) (Simon & Schuster, 2013) is a memoir about coming of age as a writer and moving out of self-doubt.
-Writing Is My Drink combines my own stories of becoming a writer, writing advice, and (really helpful and not stupid) writing exercises.
+Writing Is My Drink combines my own stories of becoming a writer, writing advice, and writing prompts.

 From Publishers Weekly: